 Close or lock the window to save your changes.

-After we have created the new Data Transformations collection member, we're ready to export the multi-level bill of materials.
+After we have created the new Transforms collection member, we're ready to export the multi-level bill of materials.

 Export a PDXpert PLM software bill of materials file